mcosovic/FactorGraph.jl/docs/src/man/continuousInput.md

 gbp = continuousModel(jacobian, observation, variance)
 ```
 Here, the variable `gbp` holds the main composite type related to the continuous model.
-In the case of a tree factor graph, when you want to use a forward-backward algorithm, then the following command can be used:
+In the case of a tree factor graph, when you want to use a forward-backward GBP algorithm, then the following command can be used:
 ```julia-repl
 gbp = continuousTreeModel(jacobian, observation, variance)
 ```